mandermo/CarND-Traffic-Sign-Classifier-Project/README.md

 It guesses wrong and the second top probability is also wrong, the third is the sign that appeared, but with very very low estimated probability.
 Fortnately all of the guesses are speed limit signs.

 ---
-For the first image, the model is very sure that this is No Entry Sign (probability of 1.0), and the image does contain a No Entry Sign.
+For the third image, the model is very sure that this is No Entry Sign (probability of 1.0), and the image does contain a No Entry Sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|